codeaudit/SayKitSDK/README.md

 Download the full [Magic 8 Ball app]() to get you started. // TODO - Link

 Check out our [tutorial series]() that walks you through the creation of a Recipe app. // TODO - Link

+Learn more about SayKit's design and capabilities. // TODO - link to dev guide

 Read through SayKit's [full documentation](https://github.com/ConversantLabs/SayKitSDK/tree/master/Developer%20Guide).